 coronavirus2020.kz/ru/vaccine, is a website where you can find official information on vaccine in Russian only

-This information is provided by MAI CEE, Asinta's partner in Kazakhstan.
+This information is provided by GrECo Group, Asinta's partner in Kazakhstan.

 Employee Benefits in Kazakhstan